 When you entered the military under BRS, someone set up a TSP account for you.
 They enrolled you at 5% of base pay.
 They picked a fund based on your expected retirement year.
 Then, for many service members, nothing changes — ever.

 That's not automatically a disaster.
-The default settings under BRS are actually decent.
-But "decent" and "optimal" are not the same thing, and the gap between them compounds over decades.
+The default settings under BRS — 5% contribution into an age-appropriate Lifecycle Fund — are a meaningful improvement over older TSP defaults, which defaulted contributions to the G Fund.
+But "a reasonable starting point" and "optimal for your situation" are not the same thing, and the gap between them compounds over decades.

 Here's what your TSP account is doing right now — whether you've ever logged in or not.